-Bryn Mawr College's Digital Competencies Initiative helps students build the digital skills and critical perspectives on technology needed for success in the digital age.
+Bryn Mawr College's Digital Competencies Program helps students build the digital skills and critical perspectives on technology needed for success in the digital age.

 First, all of us on the Digital Competencies planning committee offer a very warm congratulations to the winner of the Digital Bryn Mawr T-shirt contest!
 Students submitted a range of beautiful designs in competition for a Kindle Fire.
 The prize went to Jessie Chen (’20) for her “Digital Brain Mawr” design.
 Our judges loved the striking graphic and the pun.